Govt 'totally unprepared' to tackle coal-rail-power crisis: Chidambaram | Politics

 As shortages persist and inflation rises, please brace for more hardships, he added.

+In his tweets, Chidambaram also cited a newspaper editorial which has said Indian Railways ''vastly underestimated the requirements for 2021-22" ''Evidently, no lessons were learnt and the situation has worsened in the first month of 2022-23.
+Has the Minister of Railway fixed accountability for the grave lapse?'' he said.

+Why has the minister not tendered an apology to the country, Chidambaram asked.

-As a heatwave continued, the country's peak power demand touched an all-time high of 207.11 GW on Friday and the railways canceled 42 passenger trains to facilitate coal freight movement, with South East Central Railway (SECR) division that covers the coal-producing regions canceling 34 trains.
+As a heatwave continued, the country's peak power demand touched an all-time high of 207.11 GW on Friday and the railways cancelled 42 passenger trains to facilitate coal freight movement, with South East Central Railway (SECR) division that covers the coal-producing regions cancelling 34 trains.

 Aam Aadmi Party and Congress leaders held the Centre responsible for the ongoing power crisis and alleged that logistical support was not being provided for coal distribution to power plants.